 Whether you're able to donate or not, there are many ways you can help:

 - Share this post with your friends and family using the share links at the top of the article.

 - Follow along and engage with our Facebook or Instagram stories to help them get seen by more people.
 (Find our local social links in the top menu or sidebar).

 - Purchase your activities through Mommy Poppins.
 When you buy activities using the book it function in our activity calendar, we get a portion of each sale, which supports the work we do.
 This December we will dedicate that revenue toward Operation Santa gifts so you can help other families while entertaining your own.
 Another bonus for you: there are no fees on top of the ticket prices sold on our site--and we often even have exclusive discounts.
 Not only doesn’t it cost you a penny extra, it can even save you money, while helping give to children in need.

-Answer one of those thousands of letters the USPS receives each season by mailing a gift to a child in need.
+We'll answer a few of the thousands of letters the USPS receives each season.
 Photo via the USPS

 How did Operation Santa get its start?